Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 TELMU and CONTROL, from FLIGHT.

-Will you take a look at the prelaunch data and go through your systems and see if there's anything you've got that may have started venting here?
+- take a look at the prelaunch data and go through your systems and see if there's anything you've got that may have started venting here?

 Okay.
 And I want a report on that in about the next fifteen minutes.
 Quick look type stuff.